-BLC's ethnic diversity is below the national average.
+BLC's racial diversity is below the national average.

-The faculty at BLC is not ethnically diverse.
+The faculty at BLC is not racially diverse.

 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.